July 20, 2018 – Vladimir Shapiro, Consultant Internet of Things

 Let’s explore further

 Although RFID technology has been available for decades, recent advancements have made it a staple in supply chain digitalization, particularly in the warehouse.
 As with any such initiative, it is important to remember that a successful warehouse RFID project must involve the successful integration of a hardware and software solution.
-If you are or your team are interested in exploring the value of RFID in the warehouse, reach out to Vlad Shapiro or Matthias Hollenders to schedule an initial chat.
+If you are or your team are interested in exploring the value of RFID in the warehouse, reach out to Phillip Azanov or Matthias Hollenders to schedule an initial chat.
 We look forward to hearing from you.